-Access profiles allow you to establish criteria to determine whether or not the Switch will forward packets based on the information contained in each packet's header.
-These criteria can be specified on a VLAN-by-VLAN basis.
+Access profiles allow users to establish criteria to determine whether or not the Switch will forward packets based on the information contained in each packet's header.

 Creating an access profile is divided into two basic parts.
 First, an access profile must be created using the create access_profile command.
-For example, if you want to deny all traffic to the subnet 10.42.73.0 to 10.42.73.255, you must first create an access profile that instructs the Switch to examine all of the relevant fields of each frame:
+For example, if users want to deny all traffic to the subnet 10.42.73.0 to 10.42.73.255, users must first create an access profile that instructs the Switch to examine all of the relevant fields of each frame.